 Of course, this assumes that the impairments continue to be disabling (and any other non-medical requirements continue to be met).

-Here is the catch: Continue reading Are Social Security disability benefits forever?
+Here is the catch: Continue reading When do Social Security disability benefits stop?

 A quickie article answering a common question: can you garnish Social Security disability benefits for child support?